 Banner drops from overpasses, coordinated chants from apartment windows, and spontaneous marches lasting less than five minutes are increasingly common.
 This “swarm” tactic — decentralizing protest to evade targeting — borrows heavily from resistance strategies in Belarus, Hong Kong, and Egypt.

-Some groups are even studying historical models of irregular warfare.
-Antonio Gramsci‘s and Gene Sharp’s writings have reportedly circulated in Turkish activist circles, along with local interpretations grounded in Islamic democratic movements and worker cooperatives.
+Today’s generation of urban resistance groups in Istanbul, Ankara, and Izmir is beginning to rediscover this playbook.
+Some groups are studying historical models of social movement theory and nonviolent resistance doctrine.
+Gene Sharp’s framework for civilian-based defense and Srdja Popović’s tactical playbook for nonviolent revolution have reportedly circulated in Turkish activist circles, alongside local interpretations grounded in Islamic democratic movements and worker cooperatives.

 If the state treats protest like insurgency, it should not be surprised when it produces insurgents.